ashu66867/bookstore-nestjs-api/README.md

 ## Description
 This project builds API endpoints for bookstore app using NestJS and Typescript.<br>
-This app runs on localhost:5000 by default and connects to MongoDB Atlas for book data.<br>
+This app runs on localhost:5000 by default & connects to MongoDB Atlas for book data.<br>

 ### [bookstore-react](https://github.com/ashu66867/bookstore-react) for react project.